li1ba/expansion_pipeline/README.md

 ## Variant Catalog

-A variant catalog in .json format is provided for human reference hg38 that covers REs (Repeat Expansions) captured in ES dataset.
+A variant catalog in .json format is provided for human reference hg38 that covers REs captured in ES dataset.

 ## Additional Information